 Barnett et al. showed that smartphone behavioral data can be used to predict relapses with high accuracy.
 The team of investigators used an existing digital phenotyping research platform to collect and analyze changes in the behavior of the patients in in-patient settings.
-The platform offers a smartphone app which gathers smartphone usage and in-built sensor data, cloud storage, and data modeling and analysis tools to detect behavioral trends and classify phenotypes.
+The platform offers a smartphone app that gathers smartphone usage and in-built sensor data, cloud storage, and data modeling and analysis tools to detect behavioral trends and classify phenotypes.
 The app collects data passively, without a need for an active input from a user.
-In the study, prior to relapses, the patients displayed behavioral changes like changes in texting and calls, changing accustomed locations etc. These behavioral changes typically emerged 2 weeks prior to relapse and were reflected by the pattern of smartphone usage, web-search queries, and movement in space tracked with accelerometer and gyroscope.
+In the study, prior to relapses, the patients displayed behavioral changes like changes in texting and calls, changing accustomed locations etc. These behavioral changes typically emerged 2 weeks prior to relapse and were reflected by the pattern of smartphone usage, web-search queries, and movement in space tracked with an accelerometer and gyroscope.

 CrossCheck App by Ben-Zeev et al.

-Ben-Zeev et al. developed a similar system designed specifically to monitor the patients with schizophrenia, CrossCheck.
+Ben-Zeev et al. developed a similar system designed specifically to monitor patients with schizophrenia, CrossCheck.
 The main difference was in adding some active features to the patient’s monitoring to yield a better prediction.
-The system consists of a smartphone app, data storage and analyzing systems.
+The system consists of a smartphone app, data storage, and analyzing systems.
 In addition to gathering passive data like app usage patterns, calls, messaging, and data from smartphone-embedded sensors, CrossCheck has a 10-item self-report behavioral measure administered each Monday, Wednesday, and Friday.

-The questionnaire is called Ecological Momentary Assessment and is implemented in the app in the step-by-step fashion with one question appearing right after the current one is answered.
+The questionnaire is called Ecological Momentary Assessment and is implemented in the app in a step-by-step fashion with one question appearing right after the current one is answered.
 The questions focus on symptoms of psychosis (e.g., hallucinations and ideations), general mental health (e.g., stress, depression, hopefulness, calmness, clarity of thought), and functioning (e.g., socialization, sleep).
 Responses range from 0- “Not at all” to 3- “Extremely”.
 The composite score is derived after all the questions are answered.
 It may range from -15 to +15 in total; the lower the score, the more the risk of relapse.
 Such active data acquisition allowed researchers to better detect behavioral changes suggestive of oncoming relapse.